Top 7 Test Automation Benefits

 7 Test Automation Benefits

-There are a lot of automation testing benefits.
+There are a lot of automated testing benefits.
 Here are our top seven:

 - Faster feedback.